chaithanya21/Facial-Key-Point-Detection/README.md

 <h2>Dataset</h2>

 This set of image data has been extracted from the [YouTube Faces Dataset](https://www.cs.tau.ac.il/~wolf/ytfaces/), which includes videos of people in YouTube videos.
 These videos have been fed through some processing steps and turned into sets of image frames containing one face and the associated keypoints.

+#### Training and Testing Data

+This facial keypoints dataset consists of <b>5770</b> color images.
+All of these images are separated into either a training or a test set of data.

+* 3462 of these images are training images, which are used to create a CNN model to predict keypoints.
+* 2308 are test images, which will be used to test the accuracy of the CNN model.

+The information about the images and keypoints in this dataset are summarized in CSV files, which can be read in using `pandas`.